zozoh/titanium/doc/en-us/com/ti-gui.md

   default : null
 }
 ```
-Declare the local storage key for private status storage.
-The privated status includes:
+Declare the local storage key for private shown storage.

-- `shown`
-- `layoutSizing`
+If the prop was without defined, the `shown` will not be stored as the privated propery.
+That's GUI `shown` will obey the input property `shown`.

 ## actionStatus